If you’re thinking about living in Calgary or are a newcomer to Calgary, this guide will help you navigate life in your new surroundings.

 Calgary is the largest city in the province of Alberta, Canada.

-Alberta borders the United States, with the province of British Columbia to the west, Saskatchewan to the east and the Northwest Territories to the north.
-Calgary sits within the elevated prairies just east of the Rocky Mountains, where the Bow and Elbow rivers meet.
+Alberta borders the United States, with the province of British Columbia to the west, Saskatchewan to the east, and the Northwest Territories to the north.
+Calgary sits within the prairies just east of the Rocky Mountains, where the Bow and Elbow rivers meet.

 From here, in Alberta’s Grassland region, the prairies begin rolling east through central Canada.
-Calgary is frequently referred to as the gateway to the dramatic Rocky Mountains.
-World famous skiing, and the town of Banff, are only a 90-minute drive to the west.
+Calgary is frequently referred to as the gateway to the Rocky Mountains, providing a dramatic backdrop to the city.
+World-famous skiing, and the town of Banff, are only a 90-minute drive to the west.

-Calgary is larger than Edmonton, the province’s capital situated approximately two and a half hours to the north.
-It is the major urban centre for the entire southern half of the province of Alberta.
-It’s surrounded by an area of profound beauty, with an unspoiled, resource-rich natural environment.
+Calgary is larger than Edmonton, the province’s capital situated approximately two and a half hours to the north by car.
+Calgary is the major urban centre for the entire southern half of the province of Alberta.
+It is surrounded by an area of profound beauty, with a largely unspoiled, resource-rich natural environment.

-Economic activity in Calgary is mostly centered on the petroleum industry, agriculture and tourism.
+Economic activity in Calgary is heavily focused on the petroleum industry, agriculture, and tourism.
 Alberta has the lion’s share of Canada’s oil industry.
 Its reserves, in the form of oil sands, are estimated to be second only to Saudi Arabia’s.
-Most petroleum companies in Canada have their headquarters based in Calgary, making it one of Canada’s wealthiest cities.
+Most petroleum companies in Canada have their headquarters in Calgary, contributing to making Calgary one of Canada’s wealthiest cities.
+The economic reliance on this industry typically results in ‘boom’ and ‘bust’ cycles, and current low oil prices mean that Calgary is in the midst of economic recovery.

-And it’s not just for those living in Calgary in Canada – it’s a major tourist attraction too.
+The Stampede is a rodeo where cowboys from different places gather to showcase their talents.
+It’s not just for those living in Calgary — it’s a major tourist attraction too.
 Hotels and flights get very busy and expensive during this time, so book early.
-Most of downtown Calgary shuts down during the stampede to join in the festivities.
-Calgary is known as “Heart of the new West”.
+Most of downtown Calgary shuts down during the Stampede to join in the festivities.

 For more, read our 10 things to do in Calgary guide.